jangroth/aws-certification-notes/solutions-architect-professional.md

 <a name="3_4_2"></a>
 ### [↖](#3_4)[↑](#3_4_1)[↓](#3_4_3) SAML 2.0
-> Security Assertion Markup Language (**SAML**) is an open standard for exchanging
-> authentication and authorization data between parties, in particular, between an identity provider
-> and a service provider.
+> Security Assertion Markup Language (**SAML**) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.

-> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information
-> for principals and also provides authentication services to relying applications within a
-> federation or distributed network.
+> An identity provider (**IdP**) is a system entity that creates, maintains, and manages identity information for principals and also provides authentication services to relying applications within a federation or distributed network.

+> Active Directory Federation Services (**ADFS**) is a Single Sign-On (SSO) solution created by Microsoft.
+As a component of Windows Server operating systems, it provides users with authenticated access to applications that are not capable of using Integrated Windows Authentication (IWA) through Active Directory (**AD**).

 * Overview
   * To integrate Active Directory/ADFS with AWS (or any SAML 2.0)